 Alternative Emission Controls (Bubble)

-(1) Alternative emission controls for VOC and NOx emissions may be approved in a Standard ACDP or Oregon Title V Operating Permit for use within a single source such that a specific emission limit is exceeded, provided that:
+(1) DEQ may approve alternative emission controls for VOC and NOx emissions in a Standard ACDP or Oregon Title V Operating Permit for use within a single source such that a specific emission limit is exceeded, provided that:

-(a) Such alternatives are not specifically prohibited by a rule or permit condition.
+(a) Such alternatives are not specifically prohibited by a rule or permit condition;

-(b) Net emissions for each pollutant are not increased above the PSEL.
+(b) Net total emissions for each regulated pollutant from all emissions units involved (i.e. “under the bubble”) are not increased above the PSEL;

-(c) The net air quality impact is not increased as demonstrated by procedures required by OAR 340-224-0090, Requirements for Net Air Quality Benefit.
+(c) The owner or operator of the source demonstrates net air quality benefit under OAR 340-224-0520;

-(d) No other pollutants including malodorous, toxic or hazardous pollutants are substituted.
+(d) No other air contaminants including malodorous, toxic or hazardous pollutants are substituted;

-(e) BACT and LAER, where required by a previously issued permit pursuant to OAR 340 division 224, NSPS (OAR 340 division 238), and NESHAP (OAR 340 division 244), where required, are not relaxed.
+(e) BACT and LAER, where required by a previously issued permit pursuant to OAR 340 division 224 (NSR), OAR 340 division 238 (NSPS), and OAR 340 division 244 (NESHAP), where required, are not relaxed;

-(f) Specific emission limits are established for each emission unit involved such that compliance with the PSEL can be readily determined.
+(f) Specific emission limits are established for each emissions unit involved (“under the bubble”) such that compliance with the PSEL can be readily determined;

-(g) Application is made for a permit modification and such modification is approved by the Department.
+(g) The owner or operator of the source applies for a permit modification and such modification is approved by DEQ; and

-(h) The reducing emission source reduces its allowable emission rate.
-Merely reducing production, throughput, or hours of operation is insufficient.
+(h) The emissions unit that reduces its emissions achieves the reductions by reducing its allowable emission rate, and not by reducing production, throughput, or hours of operation.

-(2) Total emissions from the emission sources under the bubble will be established in the permit.
+(2) The permit will include a net emissions limit on total emissions from all emissions units involved (“under the bubble”).

-(3) Alternative emission controls, in addition to those allowed in (1) above, may be approved by the Department and EPA as a source specific SIP amendment.
+(3) Alternative emission controls, in addition to those allowed in (1) above, may be approved by DEQ and EPA as a source specific SIP amendment.

 [NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the EQC under OAR 340-200-0040.]